-Getting sufficient nourishment on the road, where services are very often lacking, can be an issue.
-While I generally don’t eat meat or poultry and rely on fish and vegetable protein, I’ve made an exception because of this unusual situation and have added Progresso canned chicken soups to my diet.
-I eat it out of the can–2 portions–when there’s no microwave available, e.g. in the tent.
+Getting sufficient nourishment on the road, where services were very often lacking, was an issue.
+While I generally don’t eat meat or poultry and rely on fish and vegetable protein, I made an exception because of this unusual situation, and added Progresso canned chicken & noodle soup to my diet.
+I ate it out of the can–2 portions in every can–when there was no microwave available, e.g. in the tent.

-I don’t drink alcohol, and people always want to buy you a beer.
-When you say “no” it can be interpreted as an insult.
-Especially by men who have already been drinking beer.
-The one time this happened to me, I bought a round of beer for everyone at the bar and drank a soda.
-No one cared.
-I wound up sleeping in the backyard of one of the guys at the bar.
+I don’t drink alcohol, and I was afraid if I said “no” to an offer to buy me a beer people might interpret this as an insult (especially offers by men who were already been drinking beer).
+The only time this ever happened to me was in a bar & grill where I bought a round of beer for everyone and ordered a soda for myself.
+I soon realized that no one cared, and I later wound up camping in the backyard of one of the friendly guys at the bar.

-- What do you think will be the most difficult part of your trip?
+- What do you think was the most difficult part of your trip?

-This walk is tough on ones body, particularly the feet, legs, and back.
+This walk was tough on my body, particularly my feet, legs, and back.
 Heat, cold, wind, the sun, precipitation–these elements are not always your friends.

-Social media was initially a challenge, but after several weeks I was posting photos and text each day and making other edits to my site as needed.
-Occasionally there’s a poor cell signal that delays the daily post.
+Social media was initially tricky, but after several weeks I was posting photos and text each day and making other edits to my site as needed.
+Occasionally there was poor cell signal that delayed the daily post.

-But the biggest problem is walking on highways and roads that do not have an adequate (or any) shoulder.
-Sometimes it can make a grown man cry.
+But the biggest problem was trying to walk on highways and roads that did not have an adequate (or any) shoulder.
+It could sometimes make a grown man cry.

-- How far do you walk per day?
+- How far did you walk per day?

 About 15-22 miles per day.
-I’ve walked 27 miles on several occasions.
-My speed is typically 2 to 3 miles/hour while pushing the kart.
-The actual distance traveled depends on the terrain and weather.
-I had never walked 18 miles in one day ever in my life before this journey started.
+I walked 25-27 miles on several occasions.
+My speed was typically 2.5 to 3 miles/hour while pushing the kart.
+The actual distance traveled depended on the terrain and weather.
+Before this journey started I had never walked 18 miles in one day in my life.
 After several weeks of walking, I did it almost every day.

 - What about your wife?

-We miss each other a lot!
-But, as she’s told me, she’s making the best of it.
-She has seven grandchildren, good friends, two book clubs, mah jongg games, and many, many books to read.
-We FaceTime pretty much every night.
+We missed each other a lot!
+But she made the best she could of the situation.
+She has seven grandchildren, good friends, two book clubs, mah jongg games, and had many, many books to read.
+We FaceTimed almost every night.

-While I’m sure she’s not happy about me being away, I do think she understands this is something that’s important to me.
-She knows I’ve done everything I could to prepare for the journey.
+While I’m sure she was not happy about me being away, I do think she understood this journey was important to me.
+She knew I’d done everything I could to prepare.
 I did not ask for permission, and she never raised an objection.
-She’s encouraged me to continue when others did not.
+She encouraged me to continue when others did not.

 - Are you crazy?